BIwithBilly/BIwithBilly/README.md

 # 👋 Hi, I'm Billy!

-### 🚀 Data Analyst & BI Developer
+## 🚀 Data Analyst & BI Developer
 I specialize in turning raw, messy data into high-level business intelligence.
-From building automated Python scrapers to architecting cloud-based ELT pipelines in **Databricks**, I focus on creating data solutions that are both scalable and visually compelling.
+I focus on building efficient data workflows—leveraging **Fivetran** for seamless data ingestion and **Databricks (PySpark)** for scalable processing—to create analytics solutions that are both reliable and visually compelling.

 ---